 I mean, don’t get me wrong…. it’s by no means easy.

-But it’s definitely within your reach, as long as you are able to live relatively frugally, invest well and remain patient.
+But it’s definitely within your reach, as long as you are able to live relatively frugally, invest in Motley Fool Picks, and remain patient.

 Just let me know where to send it below!